edazpotato/senutila/README.md

 # Senutila

-A Discord bot framework that's focused on making the developer experience great.
-Also better than Discord.JS.
+A Discord bot framework, focused on providing a great developer experience.
+Also better than `discord.js`.

 ## Example